joshedney/michael-scott-quote-api/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to the Michael Scott Quote API

-This is a blank project for TypeScript development with CDK.
+This project is built using the AWS CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.